ladybug-tools/honeybee-core/README.md

 # Installation

-To install the core library try:
+To install the core library use:

 `pip install -U honeybee-core`

-If you want to also include the command line interface try:
+If you want to also include the command line interface use:

 `pip install -U honeybee-core[cli]`

-To check if Honeybee command line is installed correctly try `honeybee viz` and you should get a `viiiiiiiiiiiiizzzzzzzzz!` back in response! :bee:
+To check if Honeybee command line is installed correctly use `honeybee viz` and you should get a `viiiiiiiiiiiiizzzzzzzzz!` back in response! :bee:

 # [API Documentation](https://www.ladybug.tools/honeybee-core/docs/)

 ## Local Development
 1. Clone this repo locally